Harrick Plasma → Applications → Energy → Catalysis →

 Quartz Crystal Microbalance (QCM) Studies of TiO2 Photocatalysts

 Oxidative stress caused by TiO2 has also been studied using quartz crystal microbalance (QCM).
-Parra-Ortiz et. al. deposited polyunsaturated fatty acids onto silicon dioxide (SiO) substrates to form lipid bilayers.
+Parra-Ortiz et. al. deposited polyunsaturated fatty acids onto silicon dioxide (SiO2) substrates to form lipid bilayers.
 The samples were then plasma cleaned and placed in a QCM cell.
 After adding a TiO2 nanoparticle solution, Parra-Ortiz noted that vesicle attachment to the nanoparticles (and thus oxidative stress) was pH and salinity-dependent.
 This was likely due to the varying aggregation of TiO2 nanoparticles under different pH and salinity conditions.
 The authors determined that -OH radicals from the TiO2 are responsible for the observed vesicle attachment and oxidation.

 Another use of quartz crystal microbalance to study TiO2 photocatalysis was reported by Lim et. al. .
 Lim incorporated TiO2 into immunoassays for detecting biomolecules via photocatalytic silver staining.
 After plasma treating TiO2 nanoparticles and modifying them in 3-GPTMS, Lim incubated the nanoparticles in a cardiac troponin (cTnI) detection antibody.
 A quartz crystal microbalance (QCM) sensor chip was incubated in the resulting solution.
 After adding a silver nitrate (AgNO3) solution to the chip, the chip was exposed to UV light, causing photocatalytic silver staining.
 This process increased the TiO2 nanoparticle size and mass.
-As a result, the QCM resonance frequency increased by up to 2 kHz compared to sensors without the TiO/silver staining addition.
+As a result, the QCM resonance frequency increased by up to 2 kHz compared to sensors without the TiO2 /silver staining addition.
 This signal amplification increased the cTnI detection sensitivity by 17-fold.

 Quartz Crystal Microbalance (QCM) Studies of TiO2 Photocatalysts Articles